Stack register

 A stack register is a computer central processor register whose purpose is to keep track of a call stack.
 On an accumulator-based architecture machine, this may be a dedicated register.
-On a machine with mulitple general-purpose registers, it may be a register that is reserved by convention, such as on the IBM System/360 through z/Architecture architecture and RISC architectures, or it may be a register that procedure call and return instructions are hardwired to use, such as on the PDP-11, VAX, and Intel x86 architectures.
+On a machine with multiple general-purpose registers, it may be a register that is reserved by convention, such as on the IBM System/360 through z/Architecture architecture and RISC architectures, or it may be a register that procedure call and return instructions are hardwired to use, such as on the PDP-11, VAX, and Intel x86 architectures.
 Some designs such as the Data General Eclipse had no dedicated register, but used a reserved hardware memory address for this function.

 Machines before the late 1960s—such as the PDP-8 and HP 2100—did not have compilers which supported recursion.
 Their subroutine instructions typically would save the current location in the jump address, and then set the program counter to the next address.
 While this is simpler than maintaining a stack, since there is only one return location per subroutine code section, there cannot be recursion without considerable effort on the part of the programmer.

-A stack machine has 2 or more stack registers — one of them keeps track of a call stack, the other(s) keep track of other stack(s).
+A stack machine may have 2 or more stack registers — one of them keeps track of a call stack, the other(s) keep track of other stack(s).